cleancoindev/Fractal-Explorer/README.md

 * `ESC` - Exit

 ## Using other fractals
-To change which fractal(s) are generated, you can edit the function 'f' in frag_double.glsl.
+To change which fractal(s) are generated, you can edit the function `f` in frag_double.glsl.
 There are some commented example functions already there, as well as some common mathematical functions.
 Furthermore, you can change which image is used to create the colour scale by passing its file path as a command-line argument.
 Note, if you pass it a file path, the image must be a .png or a .bmp (.jpeg not supported.)